coderGtm/Shiftlog/README.md

 ### 3. Versioning and Release Notes:

 Within each application, users can create and manage multiple releases.
-For each release, they can attach release notes in their preferred format (txt, md, html).
+For each release, they can attach release notes in their preferred format (text, MD, HTML).

 ### 4. Browsing and Exporting Release Notes: